 - Disney.
 Several Disney theme parks offer discounts for first responders.
 At Walt Disney World in Florida, first responders save up to $40 off the gate price when booking through ID.me, as do military members, teachers, nurses, and government employees.
 At Disneyland California, the same groups save up to 15% off the regular price of admission.

 - Great Wolf Lodge.
-The Great Wolf Lodge hotel chain includes 19 locations scattered across 16 U.S. states and one Canadian province.
+The Great Wolf Lodge hotel chain includes 17 locations scattered across 16 U.S. states.
 The chain offers a Howlin’ Heroes discount of up to 30% off for guests in law enforcement, firefighting, EMS, and the military (active or retired).
-Just use the coupon code “Heroes” when booking.
+Just use the coupon code “heroes” when booking.

 - Legoland.
 This Lego-centered theme park and resort offers first responder discounts at two locations.
 At Legoland California, the discount is up to 35% for first responders, nurses, military members, teachers, and government employees.
 At Legoland Florida, the same groups save up to $34 off the gate price.
 Both locations use ID.me for verification.